UniversalDependencies/UD_Indonesian-PUD/README.md

 # Changelog
 * 2020-11-15 v2.7
-  * Manual revision conducted by a reseach team from Universitas Indonesia
+  * Manual revision conducted by a reseach team from Faculty of Computer Science, Universitas Indonesia (UI)
 * 2018-07-01 v2.2
   * First official release after it was used as a surprise dataset in the CoNLL 2018 shared task.